 To find the best deal, you can compare the price of different kinds of insurance here.
-For more details regarding different insurances in Germany, check this out: Insurance in Germany – Which one do you need?
+For more details regarding ALL types of insurance in Germany, check this out: Insurance in Germany – Which one do you need?

 Cost of living: Tax costs in Germany

 German has a high tax rate due to its strong social system.
 The income tax rate is progressive.
 It means that the more you earn, the more income tax you would have to pay.

 Income tax rates for single persons in Germany for 2020